Synthesis-Collective/HalgarisConsistentRPGLoot/README.md

 # HalgarisConsistentRPGLoot

+## What does this Patcher do ?

+It adds a lot of enchanted weapons with varying numbers of rarities and effectiveness.
+It is fully customizable.

 ## Versioning

 Use the `Tag` Versioning in Synthesis to not accidentally break your saves (rolling back *should* work for fixing it).